JeffersonLab/dift/README.md

 #### Environment Variables

 - `$PR_HOST`: IP address of the processing host.
 Defaults to the IP address where the container is running.
 - `$LB_HOST`: IP of the LB control plane host computer.
 The default is the LB host at ESnet.
-For using local LB hardware, contact Mike for the control plane address.
+For using local LB hardware, contact goodrich@jlab.org for the control plane address.

 ## Requirements